Discover South Central Washington

 Bass and walleye

 Many sections of the Columbia and Snake Rivers in south central Washington hold large walleye and smallmouth bass populations.
-Wintertime is usually a slow period for walleye compared to summer, but those caught are often larger.
+Wintertime is usually a slow period for walleye compared to summer, but the ones caught are often larger.
 Ideal spots for winter walleye in the Tri-Cities area include the Snake River downstream to Badger Island and from McNary Dam downstream to Boardman.
 Smallmouth bass are often found in the mix.

-Columbia River steelhead fishing
+Columbia River salmon and steelhead

 The Columbia River is open for limited steelhead fishing from The Dalles Dam upstream to the Washington/Oregon border.
-The lower section of the Hanford Reach from the I-182 Bridge upstream to old Hanford townsite powerline is open for steelhead (with adipose and right ventral fin clip).
-Check the Washington Sport Fishing Rules and see the WDFW website for additional information including emergency regulations.
+The lower section of the Hanford Reach from the I-182 Bridge upstream to the old Hanford townsite powerline is open for steelhead (with adipose and right ventral fin clip).
+Check the Washington Sport Fishing Rules and see the WDFW website for additional information including emergency regulations

 White sturgeon fishing

-Fishing is limited to catch-and-release only and can be good at times to fish for sturgeon in sections of the Columbia and Snake rivers.
 McNary Reservoir is open year-round for sturgeon except for a winter closure from the Hanford townsite to Vernita Bridge but limited to catch-and-release only.
 Use one single point barbless hook when fishing for sturgeon.
 Fishing at night is not allowed.
 Please review the Washington Sport Fishing Rules for additional restrictions on sturgeon fishing including the upstream section of the Hanford Reach.

 Whitefish